jibby0/fallout-terminal-clone/README.md

 		launch another program after it's done
 	Possible mouse support?

+Thanks to:
+    /u/aftli_work for suggesting macros (before I knew what they were)

 I do not own the idea for this game, nor do I claim any ownership